Document Generation is the process of automatically creating documents based on rules.

-The request to generate the document may be started by a user that requires a standard company document that needs to be customized in some way.
+The request to generate the document may be started by a user that needs a standard company document which then has to be customized in some way.

 Example: A finance company prepares a contract for a customer applying for a loan.
 The same basic contract will be used with many customers.
 However, only one specific and customized contract will be produced at any one time.
 Each contract will contain static content such as: the general terms and conditions for that type of loan, as well as dynamic content that is unique to the applicant, like: name, address, amount borrowed, and repayments.